Obsidian-TTRPG-Community/ObsidianTTRPGShare/Pathfinder/Second_Edition/TTRPG_Statblocks/Bestiary/Bestiary/Keketar.md

     desc: " ([[divination]], [[divine]], [[prediction]]);  A voidworm can anticipate the most likely presence of a creature through a supernatural insight into chaotic probabilities and chance.
 This grants it the ability to sense creatures within the listed range.
 A creature under the effects of nondetection or that is otherwise shielded from divinations and predictions cannot be noticed via entropy sense."
 abilities_mid:
   - name: "Protean Anatomy"
     desc: " ([[divine]], [[transmutation]]);  A voidworm's vital organs shift and change shape and position constantly.
 Immediately after the voidworm takes acid, electricity, or sonic damage, it gains the listed amount of resistance to that damage type.
-This lasts for 1 hour or until the next time the protean takes damage of one of the other types (in which case its resistance changes to match that type), whichever comes first., The voidworm is immune to [[polymorph]] effects unless it is a willing target.
+This lasts for 1 hour or until the next time the protean takes damage of one of the other types (in which case its resistance changes to match that type), whichever comes first.
+The voidworm is immune to [[polymorph]] effects unless it is a willing target.
 If [[blinded|blinded]] or [[deafened|deafened]], the voidworm automatically recovers at the end of its next turn as new sensory organs grow to replace the compromised ones."
   - name: "Spatial Riptide"
     desc: " ([[aura]], [[divine]], [[transmutation]]);  30 feet.
 A creature using a teleportation ability within the aura or arriving in it via teleportation must succeed at a DC 38 Fortitude save or wink out of existence for 1 (1d4) rounds before completing the teleport.
 The creature can't act, sense anything, or be targeted.
 On a successful save, the creature completes the teleport normally but is [[stunned|stunned 1]].
 Keketars are immune to this effect."
   - name: "Attack of Opportunity"